AVSLab/basilisk/docs/source/Vizard/vizardAdvanced/vizardSettings.rst

       - No
       - Value of 0 (protobuffer default) to use viz default, -1 for false, 1 for true
     * - ``showTransceiverFrustrum``
       - Boolean
       - No
       - Value of 0 (protobuffer default) to use viz default, -1 for false, 1 for true
+    * - ``showGenericStoragePanel``
+      - Boolean
+      - No
+      - Value of 0 (protobuffer default) to use viz default, -1 for false, 1 for true
+    * - ``showMultiSphereLabels``
+      - Boolean
+      - No
+      - Value of 0 (protobuffer default) to use viz default, -1 for false, 1 for true